eShine Boat Care

 HST Harmonized tax (GST & PST)

-Licence plate Trailer license issued by provincial Vehicle License Offices
+Licence plate Trailer licence issued by provincial Vehicle Licence Offices

-PST Provincial Sales Tax may be charged on boats (not trailers)
+PST Provincial Sales Tax may be charged on boats but not trailers

-Trailer Recall Clearance letter From manufacturer or authorized dealer.
-No longer required.
+Trailer Recall Clearance letter from manufacturer or dealer - no longer required

 RIV Canadian Registrar of Imported Vehicles